My Plantiful Cooking

 A pan of barley porridge.

 Step 4: Taste it and add more sweetener if needed.
-Add your toppings of choice, and enjoy the barley porridge while warm.
+Add your toppings of choice and enjoy barley porridge while warm.

 ✅Helpful tips

-• Cook on low heat – Keep the heat low to medium to prevent burning.
-The mixture should gently simmer, not boil.
+• Cook over low heat - Keep the heat low to medium and stir frequently, especially towards the end, to prevent the barley from burning at the bottom.

-• Instant Pot method – Add barley and water, then cook on high pressure for 20 minutes.
-Let the pressure release naturally, then stir in milk, sweetener, vanilla, and cinnamon.
+• Make it in the Instant Pot - Add the barley with 2 ½ cups of water, then cook on high pressure for 30 minutes.
+Allow pressure to release naturally before adding a splash of milk, sweetener, and other flavorings.

 Save this recipe!